 Empowering vulnerable students, youth and women, to live lives filled with hope and equipped with the life skills to make a difference in their own lives, their families and their communities.

-To develop, govern and provide a professional facility, serving and empowering vulnerable students, youth and women serving Ngaruawahia, Taupiri and Huntly.
+To develop, govern and provide a professional wellbeing facility, serving and empowering vulnerable students, youth, and women - serving the Waikato region; especially Ngaruawahia, Taupiri and Huntly.

 Partner with Us